Ruuv1337/RTP_IX/README.md

 //ttinfo - show templates dead monsters

 #Teleport Functions (free)
-//coord - shows your xyz coordinate in the chat and save it.
+//tps "name" - shows your xyz coord's in chat and save it (name only needed for save to sheet)
-//tpx - load coord
+//tpl - load save coord's
+//tpl list - open save list
+//tpl "name" del - delete "name"
-//rtport x y z - teleport to xyz (0 = skip)
+//tpx x y z - custom teleport to x.y.z (0 = skip)
+//blink length - teleport to side of character look.
 //rtpcrys - Teleport to Crystall room for Corsair Stronghold.
 //rtpll - Teleport to left ladder for Corsair Stronghold.
 //rtprl - Teleport to right ladder for Corsair Stronghold.
-//[deleted][deprecated] - Teleport to "hide zone" for Corsair Stronghold.
+//kuma z - to drop under textures or so that you don’t get hit.

 #Other Functions (free)
 //findu userName - help find User